deckerweb/toolbar-extras/README.md

 * Atomic Blocks (free, by Atomic Blocks/ Array Themes)
 * Editor Blocks (free, by Editor Blocks/ Danny Cooper)
-* Twenty Nineteen (free, the WordPress.org team) - *Note: the new default theme since WordPress 5.0+*
+* Twenty Nineteen (free, by the WordPress.org team) - *Note: the new default theme since WordPress 5.0+*
 * Mai Law Pro (Child Theme for Genesis) (Premium, by Mike Hemberger, BizBudding Inc.)
 * CoBlocks (free, by Rich Tabor of CoBlocks)
 * Sydney (free, by athemes)